 - British Film Institute trip to study Spanish cinemas

-We will also be offering a residential trip to Spain.
+We will also be offering a trip to Spain.
 These visits represent a great opportunity to develop cultural awareness of Spain, develop confidence and fluency in the language, and increase student motivation.